NCBI-Codeathons/vcf-4-population-genomics-team-warren/data/README.md

 - References

 ## NSPs.csv
 Dataset consisting of the defining mutations affecting the following genes:  ORF1b, ORF1ab, ORF3a, ORF6, ORF7a and ORF8.
+This dataset was extracted from the first sheet of the file LTI_mutations.xlsx.

 ## Spike.csv
 Dataset consisting of the defining mutations affecting the genes encoding for the S protein.
+This dataset was extracted from the second sheet of the file LTI_mutations.xlsx.

 ## N.csv
 Dataset consisting of the defining mutations affecting the genes encoding for the N protein.
+This dataset was extracted from the third sheet of the file LTI_mutations.xlsx.

 ## E.csv
 Dataset consisting of the defining mutations affecting the genes encoding for the E protein.
+This dataset was extracted from the fourth sheet of the file LTI_mutations.xlsx.

 ## M.csv
 Dataset consisting of the defining mutations affecting the genes encoding for the M protein.
+This dataset was extracted from the fifth sheet of the file LTI_mutations.xlsx.

 ## mutation_pairs.spike.nodatefilter.csv
 Description here.